Healthy Ways to Boost your Immune System

 Get outside

 Fresh air and sunshine are always a good idea.
 Sunlight provides you with Vitamin D, which helps prevent autoimmune diseases, depression, and heart disease.
+Additionally, the blue light from the sun stimulates the production of hydrogen peroxide in T cells which increases their movement, much needed to go to the sites of infection in order for T cells to do their job.
 Be mindful that too much of this good thing can be temporarily detrimental to your immune system.
 So be sensible.

 Everyone, even those with darker skin tones, should wear broad-spectrum UVA and UVB sunscreen - Sun Protection Factor (SPF) 30 or higher.
 If you have to be in the sun for a prolonged period, you should cover your skin with long sleeves, long pants, hats, and sunglasses.
 Try to avoid direct sunlight when the sun is most intense.